spjhon/Udemy-Nextjs-Maximilian/05-data-mutation/ejercicio-06/README.md

 - **Form Actioins:** Es otro feature de react que permite utilizar el actions de los form para trigger funciones del lado del cliente sin que se ejecute el submit default del browser y ejecutar funciones del lado del cliente

 ### Tips

+- "use server" does not mean or guarantee that the code will only execute on the server!
+Whilst that will be the case for server actions, you can't rely on the usage of "use server" to "hide code" from the client!

+If you have code that must never end up on the client-side (no matter if it's a server action or not), you should instead use the server-only package as described [here](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#keeping-server-only-code-out-of-the-client-environment).